Skip to main content

 Field > FieldRight

 This evaluates as false!
 The system is doing a dictionary text comparison instead of a numeric one.
-To solve these problem at least one of the field should be put inside the following syntax, it will convert the type from text to number:
+To solve these problems at least one of the field should be put inside the following syntax, it will convert the type from text to number:

 (Field | 0)

-thus, the experssion becomes
+Thus, the expression becomes

 (Field | 0) > FieldRight